hasti2811/learning-computer-networking/README.md

 Before we link the EC2's public IPv4 address it is cruicial to understand how it works.
 The public IPv4 address is the IP address that is accessible from the internet which allows you (and anyone else if you allow it from the security rules) to connect to the EC2 instance from outside AWS.

-This public IPv4 address is a dynamic address, by default, AWS gives your EC2 instance a dynamic public IP address which means that the public IP address changes everytime you stop and start the instance. if you want a permanent IP address you would have to use an elastic IP.
+This public IPv4 address is a dynamic address, by default, AWS gives your EC2 instance a dynamic public IP address which means that the public IP address changes everytime you stop and start the instance.
+If you want a permanent IP address you would have to use an elastic IP.
 For that reason we will use an elastic IP because it is a static IP address.

 If we dont use an elastic IP, everytime we stop and start the instance we would have to link the new public IP address to the domain.

-Also AWS does not charge you if you are using an elastic IP on a running instance, they only charge you if you are using an elastic IP on an instance that is not runnin, but keep in mind that if you keep your instance running foreever then you will be charged, although it may not be a significant amount, it is good to know.
+Also AWS does not charge you if you are using an elastic IP on a running instance, they only charge you if you are using an elastic IP on an instance that is not running, but keep in mind that if you keep your instance running forever then you will be charged, although it may not be a significant amount, it is good to know.

-If you wish to use the public IP address then copy it and go to step 5
+If you wish to use the public IP address then copy it and go to step 5.

 ### Step 4: Create and allocate elastic IP address: